Oklahoma WIC Program >> Tulsa WIC Clinics

 The Women Infants & Children (WIC) Department’s mission is to promote healthy lifestyles by supplementing the lives of women, infants, and children through nutrition education, breastfeeding support, outreach and referrals.
 WIC is a supplemental program funded by the USDA and designed to help families with health and nutrition.
 Osage Nation WIC is income-based serving eligible pregnant, breastfeeding, and postpartum women as well as their infants and children up to age 5 who are found to be at nutritional risk and reside within the state of Oklahoma.

-Tulsa Health Department Wic - Mingo Wic Clinic
+Tulsa Health Department WIC - Mingo WIC Clinic

 9924 E. 21st St., Tulsa OK 74129